-- The source and target attribute of a Link instance MUST refer to resource instances within the service provider's namespace.
-A Link MAY refer to an external resource, i.e. a resource of which the service provider has no direct control, if and only if that external resource is mapped into a Entity sub-type instance. - A provider MAY however introduce a sub-type of Link with different semantics, e.g. having a target attribute containing an URI and thus the ability of linking with external resources. - The Link type is the second of three entry points to extend the OCCI Core Model, see section 4.6.
+- The source and target attribute of a Link instance MUST refer to Resource instances within the service provider's namespace.
+A Link MAY refer to an external Resource instance, i.e. a resource of which the service provider has no direct control, if and only if that external resource is mapped into an Entity sub-type instance. - A provider MAY however introduce a sub-type of Link with different semantics, e.g. having a target attribute - containing an URI and thus the ability of linking with external resources. - The Link type is the second of three entry points to extend the OCCI Core Model, see section 5.5.